Below you will find pages that utilize the taxonomy term “Tutorial”

 Using Kata Containers with OpenShift Container Platform

-Introduction Containerization ushered in a new way to run workloads both on-prem and in the cloud securely and efficiently.
+Containerization ushered in a new way to run workloads both on-prem and in the cloud securely and efficiently.
 By leveraging CGroups and Namespaces in the Linux kernel, applications can run isolated from each other in a secure and controlled manner.
 These applications share the same kernel and machine hardware.
 While CGroups and Namespaces are a powerful way of defining isolation between applications, faults have been found that allow breaking out of their CGroups jail.
+Additional measures such as SELinux can assist with keeping applications inside their container, but sometimes your application or workload needs more isolation than CGroups, Namespaces, and SELinux can provide.

 OpenShift Cluster Storage Management

 When it comes to persistent storage in your OpenShift clusters, there is usually only so much of it to go around.
 As an OpenShift cluster admin, you want to ensure that in the age of self-service, your consumers do not take more storage than their fair share.
 More importantly you want to ensure that your users don’t oversubscribe and consume more storage than you have.
-This is especially true when the storage system you are using leverages “Thin Provisioning.
+This is especially true when the storage system you are using leverages “Thin Provisioning.”
+How do you go about controlling this in OpenShift?
+Enter the ClusterResourceQuota and Project level ResourceQuotas.

 OpenShift FileIntegrity Scanning

-Introduction The File Integrity Operator is used to watch for changed files on any node within an OpenShift cluster.
+The File Integrity Operator is used to watch for changed files on any node within an OpenShift cluster.
 Once deployed and configured, it will watch a set of pre-configured locations and report if any files are modified in any way that were not approved.
 This operator works in sync with MachineConfig so if you update a file through MachineConfig, once the files are updated, the File Integrity Operator will update its database of signatures to ensure that the approved changes do not trigger an alert.
+The File Integrity Operator is based on the OpenSource project AIDE Advanced Intrusion Detection Environment.